capricorn86/happy-dom/packages/server-rendering/README.md

 A [JSDOM](https://github.com/jsdom/jsdom) alternative with support for server side rendering of web components.

-[Happy DOM](https://github.com/capricorn86/happy-dom) aims to support all common functionality of a web browser.
+[Happy DOM](https://github.com/capricorn86/happy-dom) aims to support the most common functionality of a web browser.

 This package makes it easier to setup servering side rendering of web components by handling the setup of the Node [VM Context](https://nodejs.org/api/vm.html#vm_vm_createcontext_sandbox_options) for you.